-Contact Hours/Week • Credits 02
+Contact Hours/Week : Credits : 02

-• - • -

-Total Lecture Hours : - CIE Marks : 50
+Total Lecture Hours : - CIE Marks : 100

-Total Practical Hours : 4 SEE Marks : 50
+Total Practical Hours : 4 SEE Marks : -

-Course Code : N3MCSP Course SP
+Course Code : N3MCSP1 Course S SP

-This (This Course will enable students to: 1.
-Identify the topic relevant to the societal need by meeting stakeholders 2.
+This This Course will enable students to: 1.
+Identify the topic relevant to the societal needs by meeting stakeholders 2.
 Design and develop potential solutions to societal needs 3.
 Demonstrate or present the solution in a team